We use individual biographical narratives to stimulate reflection and discussion in the respective societies.

 Timeframe: 2017 - 2021

-This project is bringing people from Azerbaijan and Karabakh into our regional network of memory and history.
-We created two parallel, intergenerational and history-based discussion processes (Azerbaijan - Karabakh) that deviate from the traditional confrontational narratives.
+This project brings people into our regional network of memory and history who witnessed wars over Nagorno-Karabakh.
+We created two parallel, intergenerational and history-based discussion processes that deviate from the traditional confrontational narratives.
 Moreover, in the duration of this project we have created physical space for Biographical Salon events.

 The Azerbaijani-Armenian war over Nagorno-Karabakh as well as the continued use of force since the ceasefire of 1994 have poisoned the relations between the parties involved.